 - Skin hyperpigmentation can appear from acne.
 Usually, post-inflammatory hyperpigmentation is a side effect of a healed acne lesion which makes your complexion uneven (3).

-- The third more physiological reason is the excess of melanin.
-It gives hair, skin, and eyes their color.
+- The third more physiological reason is the overproduction of melanin.
+Melanin is what gives hair, skin, and eyes their color.

-Various face and body products fight hyperpigmentation.
-However, you don’t need to rush to the beauty shop and purchase the most expensive creams.
-You can make these essentials on your own at home.
+Talk to your dermatologist before trying home remedies such as lemon oil to treat hyperpigmentation.
 It is important to always dilute essential oils with a carrier oil such as rosehip, argan, jojoba, or pomegranate.
 A patch test is necessary before using the essential oil.
 The effect of essential oils might take weeks or months to show up, so try to stay patient and follow a regular skin routine (9).

-Before applying any product with lemon oil on your skin make sure you check the safety information:
+Before applying any product with lemon oil on your skin make sure you keep in mind the following the safety information:

 - All plant essential oils are highly concentrated.
 You can use them only in small quantities mixed with other ingredients so that you won’t hurt your skin (6).
 So, it is rather harmful to apply lemon oil directly to your skin.
 Instead, dilute it within lotion, other oils, or moisturizers.